kayoMichael/CVE/README.md

     ```
 3. Input the cve file name into the Terminal when asked
 4. To end the server, run cmd + C in the Terminal.

+## TroubleShooting

+### For OPS Employees in the Office
+Please Set Global Protect Region to Canada Central If you are having issues connecting to the server.

+### Temporary Problems
+The Server that provides the API (Most likely CVE Mitre) is temporarily down sometimes due to maintenance.
+Please wait until the Server is back up and running to run the script again.
+Check the Command Prompt/Terminal to see if there are error messages pertaining to the Server.